choishingwan/PRS-Tutorial/docs/base.md

 which will shows the first 10 lines of the file

 !!! note
-    In general, we like to work with compressed files to reduce storage space requirements
+    Working with compressed files reduces the storage space requirements

 The **GIANT.height.gz** file contains the following columns: